 Click Add an Audience.
-Optimizely will take you to the Create New Audience dashboard.
-This is where you'll define the conditions you want your visitors to meet in order to become part of the audience for this experiment.
+Optimizely will take you to the Create New Audience modal window.
+This is where you'll define the conditions you want your visitors to meet to become part of the audience.

 But first, name your new audience:

 Next, you'll choose the conditions you want to use to define your audience.
 Under Conditions, select Standard to reveal a list of commonly-used condition categories.

 You have a wide range of built-in criteria to work with.
 You can easily limit the audience for your experiment to visitors who use a specific browser, live in specific areas, or speak only certain languages, for example.

 Imagine that you want to create an experiment that will only be visible to visitors who are located in certain cities.
 To do this, drag Location from Conditions to Audience Conditions, on the left.

 Type in the name of the first location on your list.
 Locations can be countries, provinces, states or cities.
 You can add as many as you need.